akeneo/pim-helpcenter/content/md/assets/from-PAM-to-new-AM.md

 Depending on your use cases, we have 2 solutions for you.

 ### I have .pdf files for my notices: the same notice is declined into several languages.
-For this usecase, we advise you to create one asset (let's say `Yali_notice`), with a `media file` or `media link` attribute type, that you will choose as the `attribute used as main media`.
+For this use case, we advise you to create one asset (let's say `Yali_notice`), with a `media file` or `media link` attribute type, that you will choose as the `attribute used as main media`.
 Tick the property `value per locale` in the attribute settings.
 If you want to add other attributes to enrich your notice (for example, a short description), you can add a text attribute type and select the same property `value per locale`.
 This way, you will be able to upload, let's say, the english version of your notice in the english locale, and the french one in the french locale.

 ::: info
 It's exactly the same when you have different values per channel.